 After fifty years, a new building was needed and in 1928, the new Franklin School for Junior High students was opened on the 1000 block of North 3rd Street.
 For $300,000 they were able to build the new school, upgrading it from the three-room school that was previously built to a three-story building.
 At this same time, transportation to school was started, allowing the children to get a ride to school instead of walking or depending on others for a ride, however not in the yellow school bus many are familiar with.

 Today, Franklin has come a long way from its original structure with new construction taking place in 1960 and 2009, with additional renovations made as needed.
-In 1982 Franklin became an elementary school supporting K-6, as well as Special Education and Early Childhood Development, the later supporting the Family Education Project.
+In 1982 Franklin became an elementary school supporting K-6, as well as Special Education and Early Childhood Development, the latter supporting the Family Education Project.

 In the years since Franklin has been an elementary school, their priority has been education and their actions have reflected that.
 Through a peer-tutoring program, started in 1988, sixth graders have been paired with younger grades, working on reading and comprehension.
 Also, in 1993, their building became handicap accessible, even though the state would not pay for the additions.
-Their service-learning and outreach programs have made an impact on student’s lives, such as partnering with an orphanage in India, raising money to send books to depressed areas and supporting the ever-changing diversity that represents Mankato.
-Franklin Elementary has a colorful past and their future is looking bright.
+Their service-learning and outreach programs have made an impact on student’s lives, such as partnering with an orphanage in India, raising money to send books to depressed areas, and supporting the ever-changing diversity that represents Mankato.
+Franklin Elementary has a colorful past and its future is looking bright.